biradarsaikiran-dev/Facial-Recognition-System-Using-CNN-Rnn/README.md

-# Objectdetection-using-yolo-and-opencv
+# Facial Recognition Using CNN and RNN
-Real-Time Object Detection using OpenCV and MobileNet SSD
+Real-Time Facial Recognition System Using Cnn And Rnn(LSTM)